 1. Best views from Tibidabo

-The mountain of Tibidabo is the best vantage point for a bird’s eye view of Barcelona.
-A less giddy option is the Torre de Collserola with is transparent lift rising up 288m.
-And for those who wish to keep their feet firmly on solid ground – cockteil in hand – settle in at the Mirablau bar.
+The Tibidabo mountain is one of the best spot, for a bird’s eye view of Barcelona.
+A giddy option is the Collserola Tower with a transparent lift rising up 288m.

 2. Views from Castell de Montjuïc

-Montjuïc offers myriad viewpoints.
-The best is from the castle and gardens with their superb panoramic over the port and the city.
-Take the cable car up to the castle and walk down through ever-changing views to the Miramar bar for a refreshing drink.
+Montjuïc montain offers myriad viewpoints.
+The best view is from the castle and gardens with their superb panoramic over the port and the city.

 4. Barcelona Cathedral views from the rooftop